Discover more from The Red Quest

 A reader sent me this, which is pretty funny,

 So, littering is "an automatic tell" for "low consciousness," but pitching quack medicine that is at best ineffective and at worst dangerous, for a potentially fatal disease, isn't?
 And participating in an insurrectionist riot isn't "an automatic tell for low consciousness?"
+How about a felony conviction for participating in that insurrectionist riot?
 This guy missed his calling: he should be in standup comedy.